RichardLitt/knowledge/words.md

 kibitz - A Kibitzer is a Yiddish term for a person who offers (often unwanted) advice or commentary.
 This term can be applied to any activity, but it is most notably used to describe non-participant spectators in contract bridge, chess, go, and many other games.
-The verb kibitz can also refer to idle chatting or side conversations. gravid, adj. full of meaning or a specified quality, technical: pregnant; carrying eggs or young. nonpareil, adj. having no match or equal; unrivalled
+The verb kibitz can also refer to idle chatting or side conversations. gravid, adj. full of meaning or a specified quality, technical: pregnant; carrying eggs or young. nonpareil, adj. having no match or equal; unrivalled heliophilic, adj. sun loving briars, n. (also briar pipe) a tobacco pipe made from woody nodules borne at ground level by a large woody plant of the heather family. euryhaline, adj. able to tolerate a wide range of salinity. stenohaline, adj.  able to tolerate only a narrow range of salinity.
+Contrasted to euryhaline epilithic, adj. growing on the surface of rock (could this word be used of human life forms?) infraspecific, adj. infraspecific